 Save on money and time

 Right from the start, plan your videos with that library in mind.
-Many companies have offices in cities around the country, or around the world.
-When your production team shoots strategically, your company saves time and money.
+Many companies have offices in cities around the country or around the world.
+When the production team shoots strategically, your company saves time and money.
 This way, when planning your next brand film, you can draw up footage from your library instead of sending your video crew all around the world again.